 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Selective inducer of neuronal differentiation in cultured hippocampal neural progenitor cells (NPCs).
+Neuropathiazol is a selective inducer of neuronal differentiation in cultured hippocampal neural progenitor cells (NPCs).
 Selectively suppresses astrocyte differentiation when induced by LIF, BMP2 and FBS compared to retinoic acid.
 Enhances maturation of NPC derived neurons.

 |Storage||Store at -20°C|